Tons-of-Carls/HackCodingChallenge/README.md

 Navigate to the BackEnd/scripts/ directory in the node commandline.

-Run the following command in the node commandline while in the BackEnd/scripts/ directory
+Run the following command in the node commandline while in the BackEnd/scripts/ directory to start the server
 ~~~
 node main.js
 ~~~